The Tragic Decline Of Bored Kids And Dangerous Play

 Parents who want their kids to thrive by killing time should take note: The success rests more on what parents don’t do.

 “I want to help parents relax,” Mogel says.
-“I want them [kids] to work.
+“I want [kids] to work.
 And I want them to play.
 And I want the parents to butt out.”

-Moreover, Mogel emphasizes the importance of experiencing low-level disappointment as a kid.
+Mogel also emphasizes the importance of experiencing low-level disappointment as a kid.
 “We want them to experience the whole range of emotions and learn that emotions come and go, and what you can do to feel better,” she says.
 “That disappointment doesn’t kill you.”

 Gray urges parents not to control the activities their kids choose when they’re bored, even when they’re online.
 He notes that parents tend to see screen time as a tragic vice that’s replaced the outdoor childhoods of decades past.
 But, he challenges parents, what if it was the other way around?
 What if, forbidden from playing in the streets or other parent-free places, kids have turned to the internet as one of the only spaces free from prying adult eyes?